G-RTOS/GeMRTOS/manual.md

 Tasks are executed by the processors to produce their designed functions.
 A task may stay in different states.
 FIG. 3 shows an embodiment of these states and the different events that produce their changes:

 -   **waiting state**: the task is waiting for an event to release.
-When a task is in the waiting state, it is called a “*waiting task*”.
+When a task is in the waiting state, it is called a ???*waiting task*???.

 -   **ready state**: the task is ready to be executed and it is waiting to grant a processor for execution.
-A task in the ready state is called a “*ready task*”.
+A task in the ready state is called a ???*ready task*???.

 -   **running state**: the task is executing on a processor.
 A task is executed until it finishes the execution or is preempted by a higher priority task.
-A task in the running state is called an “*executing task*”.
+A task in the running state is called an ???*executing task*???.

 FIG. 3: Task states and events.